100 Notable alumni of

 -

-Kelly Simone Talavou is a former American football defensive tackle.
-He was originally signed by the Atlanta Falcons as an undrafted free agent in 2007, and has also been a member of the Seattle Seahawks and Baltimore Ravens.
+Kelly Simone Talavou is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was signed by the Atlanta Falcons as an undrafted free agent in 2007, and was also a member of the Oakland Raiders, Seattle Seahawks and Baltimore Ravens.